woahbase/website/docs/images/alpine-awscli.md

 {{ m.srcimage('alpine-python3') }} with the {{ m.pypipkg('awscli')
 }} and {{ m.pypipkg('awsebcli') }} packages installed in it.

+???+ warning "CLI(v1) Entering Maintenance-mode Soon"

+    AWS has [announced][13] that CLI(v1) is entering Maintenance-mode since July 15, 2026 and will reach End-of-Support on July 15, 2027.
+    You should upgrade your automations / scripts / workflows accordingly.

 ???+ warning "ElasticBeanstalk-CLI in VirtualENV"

     Since April'24, `awsebcli` has been pulling in